muskankumar/TWOHT/README.md

 - GIVE DATA FOR ADEL AND SHIVI (AUTHOR)
 - CREATED AND HANDLED BY MUSKAN KUMAR
 - MAKE THE BUTTONS IN THE CARAOUSAL STICKY
+- Add a Login button near the shopping cart